monarchshield/TSGraphQL/readme.md

 Compiling new classes
 1. Create construct as a tsc.
 2. Run "tsc" in terminal
-3. You can now debug the file
+3. You can now run/debug files
+4. Execute main.ts